Heat (1995 film): Plot

-Neil McCauley, a Los Angeles professional thief, and his crew—Chris Shiherlis, Michael Cheritto, Gilbert Trejo, and Waingro—rob $1.6 million in bearer bonds from an armored car.
-However, Waingro kills a guard without reason, leading the crew to kill two other guards.
-McCauley plans to kill Waingro for the guards' deaths, but Waingro escapes.
-McCauley doesn't know Waingro is a serial rapist and murderer.
+Neil McCauley, a Los Angeles professional thief, and his crew—Chris Shiherlis, Michael Cheritto, Gilbert Trejo, and new recruit Waingro—rob $1.6 million in bearer bonds from an armored car.
+Waingro, who unbeknownst to McCauley is an active serial killer who targets underaged prostitutes, kills a guard without provocation, forcing the crew to kill two other guards.
+McCauley plans to kill Waingro in retribution for the guards' deaths, but Waingro escapes.

-LAPD Robbery Homicide Detective Lieutenant Vincent Hanna and his team (Detectives Bosko, Drucker, Casals, and Schwartz) investigate the robbery.
+LAPD Robbery Homicide Detective Lieutenant Vincent Hanna and his team investigate the robbery.
 Hanna, a dedicated lawman and former Marine, has a strained relationship with his third wife, Justine, and struggles to connect with his stepdaughter, Lauren.

-McCauley, who lives a solitary life, begins a relationship with Eady, a graphic designer—the pair bond over their mutual isolation from society.
+McCauley, who lives a solitary life, begins a relationship with Eady, a graphic designer who is new to Los Angeles and has no local connections.

-McCauley's fence Nate suggests that he sell the stolen bonds to their original owner, money launderer Roger Van Zant.
-Van Zant pretends to agree but instead arranges an ambush.
+McCauley's fence Nate suggests selling the stolen bonds to their original owner, money launderer Roger Van Zant.
+Van Zant pretends to agree, but instead arranges an ambush.
 Anticipating a trap, McCauley and his crew counter-ambush and kill the hitmen.
-Afterward, McCauley threatens Van Zant with revenge.
-An LAPD informant connects Cheritto to the robbery, and Hanna's team begins monitoring him, identifying the rest of the crew and their next target, a precious metals depository.
+Afterward, McCauley threatens to kill Van Zant.
+An informant connects Cheritto to the robbery, and Hanna's team begins monitoring him, identifying the rest of the crew and their next target, a precious metals depository.
 The team stakes out the depository and subsequently breaks in, but when a careless officer makes a noise, McCauley aborts the heist.
-Hanna refuses to arrest them for breaking and entering since he thinks their charges will be dropped down to misdemeanors.
+Unable to prove McCauley's crew stole anything, Hanna reluctantly lets them escape.

-McCauley's crew plans one final bank robbery worth $12.2 million.
+The next day, McCauley's crew plans one final bank robbery worth $12.2 million.
 Hanna stops McCauley on the 105 Freeway and invites him to coffee.
-They discuss their dedication to their jobs and personal limitations; Hanna talks about his failing marriage, and McCauley admits he's also isolated.
-Both men admit to mutual respect, but declare they will kill the other if necessary.
+They discuss their dedication to their jobs and personal limitations.
+Hanna talks about his failing marriage, and McCauley admits he is also isolated.
+Both men express mutual respect, but declare they will kill the other if necessary.
 Waingro makes a deal with Van Zant to eliminate McCauley's crew.
-Trejo quits, claiming LAPD is too close.
+Trejo backs out of the heist after suspecting he is being monitored by the LAPD.
 McCauley hires old colleague Don Breedan as the getaway driver, and they execute the heist.